bryanxtong/LearnMicroservicesWithSpringBoot3-Redis/README.md

 * Why do we need Centralized Logs and Distributed tracing?
 * Why would I create Docker images for my applications?
-* Building a simple logger application with Spring Boot and Kafka using logback-kafka-appender.
+* Building a simple logger application with Spring Boot and Redis using logback redis appender.
+* Event Driven message processing with redis stream for business
 * Distributed traces with Micrometer and Zipkin.
 * Building Docker images for Spring Boot applications with Cloud Native Buildpacks.
 * Container Platforms, Application Platforms, and Cloud Services.